 This article will be about football and wine, two of my main passions or interests.
 Last week I had the opportunity to work as a football interpreter at the Europe League match in the group play between SSC Napoli and FC Midtjylland.
-When I do these kind of football interpreting jobs I work via Marco Pupeschi at Clark Football Translations.
+When I do these kinds of football interpreting jobs I work via Marco Pupeschi at Clark Football Translations.
 It was a wonderful experience.
 As I was in Naples and in the region Campania, I of course also had a glass of Aglianico for dinner with a friend after the football (soccer) match.
 Therefore, apart from talking about the interpreting job at the match, I thought I would take the opportunity to briefly talk about wine in Campania.

 The day before the match